Commonwealth Stadium: History

 Prior to Commonwealth Stadium, the main stadium in Edmonton was Clarke Stadium, which opened in 1939 and was built on a 38 acre plot of land.
 Work on applying to host the 1978 Commonwealth Games started in the early 1970s.
 With both federal, provincial and city funding backing the bid, it called for a massive renovation of the city's various sporting venues.
 The original plans called for Clarke Stadium to be rebuilt and expanded to host the athletics events.
 By 1974 there was consensus that Clarke Stadium would not be sufficient and that an all-new stadium should be built.
 Several locations and sizes were discussed, with Edmonton City Council in January 1975 landing on building a 40,000-seat venue next to Clarke Stadium.
 The venue was designed by Ragan, Bell, McManus Consultants.
 The city also decided to build additional new venues: Kinsmen Aquatic Centre and Argyll Velodrome.
 They based their design on Jack Trice Stadium in the US city of Ames, Iowa.

-Part of the public support for the stadium came from it being built to also support being used by the Eskimos (the Elks' name until 2020).
+Part of the public support for the stadium came from it being built to also support being used by the Eskimos.
 The plans were met with opposition from local residents.
 There were also discussions regarding the necessity of a $50,000 royal retirement room and the allocation of training and office space to the Eskimos.
 The largest discussion was related to whether the stadium needed a roof or dome.
 As the roof would cost $18.2 million, there was limited public support, and the stadium was built without one.
 In an attempt to further the roof process, the Eskimos offered to pay $1.6 million towards the roof.
 The Commonwealth Games did not permit an enclosed stadium, so the design would have to call for the roof to be added afterwards.
 Among the opponents of the roof was Commonwealth Games Foundation President Maury Van Vliet, who said experience from construction of the Olympic Stadium in Montreal showed the necessity of building a simple structure.
 An alternative design, which would have cost an additional $7.3 million, was launched by the Eskimos in August 1975, but rejected by the city council.
 A major concern for the city council was the large cost overruns being experienced in Montreal at the time.